 Indonesia Stock Market Tipped To Open In The Green

-(RTTNews) - The Indonesia stock market on Tuesday halted the six-day losing streak in which it had plummeted almost 400 points or 7 percent.
-The Jakarta Composite Index now sits just above the 6,700-point plateau and it's expected to add to its winnings on Wednesday.
+(RTTNews) - The Indonesia stock market moved lower again on Wednesday, one day after snapping the six-day losing streak in which it had plummeted almost 400 points or 7 percent.
+The Jakarta Composite Index now sits just beneath the 6,650-point plateau although it figures to open higher again on Thursday.

-The global forecast for the Asian markets is inconsistent, with gains from the technology stocks likely to be offset by weakness from the energy producers.
-The European markets were down and the U.S. bourses were mixed and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is positive, with oversold markets likely to rebound on possible easing inflation concerns.
+The European and U.S. markets were up and the Asian bourses are expected to follow that lead.

-The JCI finished modestly higher on Tuesday following gains from the financial shares and the resource stocks.
+The JCI finished modestly lower on Wednesday following losses from the resource stocks and energy producers, while the financials came in mixed.

-Among the actives, Bank Danamon Indonesia climbed 1.29 percent, while Bank CIMB Niaga collected 0.51 percent, Bank Negara Indonesia improved 1.31 percent, Bank Central Asia increased 2.84 percent, Bank Mandiri spiked 3.38 percent, Bank Rakyat Indonesia gathered 1.24 percent, Indosat added 0.40 percent, Indocement rose 0.27 percent, Semen Indonesia retreated 1.47 percent, Indofood Suskes strengthened 1.47 percent, United Tractors surged 5.47 percent, Astra International tumbled 2.69 percent, Energi Mega Persada rallied 3.64 percent, Bakrie Sumatera Plantations jumped 1.68 percent, Astra Agro Lestari soared 4.56 percent, Aneka Tambang accelerated 4.07 percent, Timah gained 0.72 percent, Bumi Resources skyrocketed 6.06 percent and Vale Indonesia was unchanged.
+Among the actives, Bank Danamon Indonesia collected 0.43 percent, while Bank CIMB Niaga shed 0.50 percent, Bank Negara Indonesia stumbled 1.29 percent, Bank Central Asia added 0.69 percent, Bank Mandiri retreated 1.63 percent, Bank Rakyat Indonesia dipped 0.24 percent, Indosat jumped 1.99 percent, Indocement and Indofood Suskes both climbed 1.08 percent, Semen Indonesia rose 0.37 percent, United Tractors plunged 4.20 percent, Astra International sank 3.05 percent, Energi Mega Persada tumbled 3.51 percent, Bakrie Sumatera Plantations slumped 1.65 percent, Astra Agro Lestari tanked 3.59 percent, Aneka Tambang crashed 3.91 percent, Vale Indonesia cratered 4.13 percent, Timah plummeted 6.12 percent and Bumi Resources declined 1.43 percent.

-The lead from Wall Street is mixed to higher as the major averages opened with deep losses on Tuesday; they improved throughout the session, although the Dow remained stuck in the red.
+The lead from Wall Street is upbeat as the major averages hugged the unchanged line for most of Wednesday's trade before a late rally pushed them into the green.

-Investors also looked ahead to the release of the minutes of the central bank's latest policy meeting and the non-farm payrolls data, due out later in the week.
+The late rally on Wall Street followed the release of the latest batch of minutes from the Federal Reserve's latest monetary policy meeting, which showed the central bank remains committed to bringing down inflation.

-In economic news, the Labor Department said factory orders increased more than expected in May.
+The minutes also said participants continued to anticipate that ongoing increases in the target range for the federal funds would be appropriate to achieve the monetary policy committee's objectives; another 50 or 75-basis point move is expected in the July meeting.

-Crude oil prices plunged sharply Tuesday on concerns about the outlook for energy demand following a surge in Covid cases in China, while fears about Fed tightening, a strong greenback and a possible global slowdown also weighed on oil prices.
-West Texas Intermediate Crude oil futures for August plummeted $8.93 or 8.2 percent at $99.50 a barrel.
+Crude oil futures settled lower Wednesday amid concerns about outlook for energy demand due to a surge in Covid-19 cases in China and fears over a possible recession, while a strong greenback also weighed.
+West Texas Intermediate crude oil futures for August ended lower by $0.97 or 1 percent at $98.53 a barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!